-We are developing teduglutide for commercialization in North America and we have licensed to Nycomed the right to develop and commercialize it in all other regions.
+We are developing teduglutide for commercialization in North America and we have licensed to Nycomed the right to develop and commercialize it outside of North America.
 We discuss the license agreement in further detail below under the captions "Royalty-Based Products and Product Candidates."